jmanikis/Tipsy-iOS13-LayoutPractice/README.md

 # Tipsy (Challenge App)
-App Completed as a part of Udemy Course - iOS &amp; Swift - The complete iOS Appe Development Bootcamp
+App Completed as a part of Udemy Course - iOS &amp; Swift - The complete iOS App Development Bootcamp

 # Apps Developped so far